 To decrease the use of Xanax to address tolerance, the drug is generally tapered off slowly to keep withdrawal symptoms from being significant.
 A drug taper can wean Xanax out of the bloodstream in a controlled manner while still leaving enough of the drug active in the body to prevent dangerous withdrawal symptoms.

 A tapering schedule will differ from person to person.
 It is largely based on the specific level of tolerance and dependence on the drug.
+A general Xanax taper may look something like this:

 The goal of a taper is getting the dosage down to zero in a safe manner.
 Xanax is not meant to be taken continuously for a long time.
 It really is for short-term use with the ultimate intention of getting off the drug completely.